 OR put granules straight into your mouth and swallow with water or juice.
 Mixing with other drinks or food will inhibit digestion.

-7:1 extract (one gram of this product is equivalent to seven grams of the dried herbs)
+• 10:1 extract (one gram of this product is equivalent to ten grams of dried herbs)

 Reishi mushroom is a fungus that holds an important place in the traditional medical systems of China, Japan, Korea and other Asian countries for its health-promoting effects.
-It is used as an immunostimulant by patients with HIV and cancer.
-The active constituents include both beta-glucan polysaccharides and triterpenes.
+It is used as an immune-stimulant.
+Active constituents include beta-glucans, polysaccharides and triterpenes.

-Reishi mushroom has antioxidant properties and may enhance immune response.
+Reishi mushroom antioxidant properties may enhance immune response.

 Reishi mushroom contains complex sugars known as beta-glucans.
 Lab studies suggest that these compounds may help stop the growth of abnormal cells.
 When animals were fed beta-glucans, some cells of their immune system became more active.